To find your business niche, ask yourself this simple question:

 Find a problem you can solve

-Once you have that list of things that ignite a fire within you, the next step is figuring out which passion can most readily translate into a profitable business.
+Once you have that list of things that ignite a fire within you, look at each one.
+Which passion seems easiest translate into a profitable business?

 Successful businesses solve problems.

-- What problems, or pain points, are people having?
+- What problems, or pain points, are your ideal customers having?

 - How could you solve those problems?

-As you focus on problem-solving, potential opportunities should begin to emerge.
-The objective is to uncover a pain point within the market that aligns (in some way) with your skills and interests.
+As you focus on problem-solving, potential opportunities should start to emerge.
+Your goal is to uncover a pain point within the market that aligns (in some way) with your skills and interests.

 Research – Research – Research

 Start by doing some keyword research.
 Search out related keywords and see what pops up.
-This is a great way to uncover specific things people are looking for, within the areas you feel passionate about.
+This is a great way to find the things people are looking for within the areas you feel passionate about.

-Online forums are a great place to learn more about the questions people are asking, and the problems they are trying to solve.
+Online forums are a great place to identify things people have questions about.
+And problems they are trying to solve.
 Search Quora.
-There may also be forums that are directly related to your niche, but Quora is a good place to start.
+There may also be forums more directly related to your niche, but Quora is a good place to start.

 And don’t forget about one-to-one conversations!
 To find your business niche, you may want to start by talking to existing customers.
-Questionnaires and surveys are a brilliant way to uncover pain points within your existing clientele.
+Questionnaires and surveys are also a great way to collect insights.

 Check out your competition

 It is unlikely that you are going to find a niche so unique that no one else is in that space.
 In fact, if there are no competitors, you should ask yourself “why not?”.
 Be wary of having no competition!
 Because it may mean the niche is too small to be profitable.

 As you look at what competitors are doing, put yourself in the headspace of your ideal customer.

 - What customer problems are competitors already solving well?
 These are things you want to do too.
 This isn’t about copying their ideas.
-It’s about identifying their strengths so that you can find ways to incorporate these positives into your business.
+It’s about identifying their strengths.
+Then you can incorporate those positives into your business.
 And, of course, improve on them!

 - What customer pain points still exist?
 Check out the comments people are making about competitors.
-This is a good way to uncover potential gaps – opportunities to solve problems that competitors are failing to solve.
+Those comments can reveal gaps… Opportunities to solve problems that competitors are failing to solve.

 Dip your toe into the water

-If you are already running a business, making a sudden, dramatic change of direction may cause more harm than good.
-And if you are a new startup, jumping straight into the deep end of a niche market can chew up your money quickly.
+If you are already an established business, fast changes can cause more harm than good.
+And if you are a new startup, jumping straight into the deep end of a niche market can chew up your money.

 I recommend taking a more prudent approach.
 Give yourself a conservative budget.
 And take the time to make a business plan.

 Having a solid plan will help keep your activities on track.
-And, contrary to popular belief, pouring a ton of money into something is NOT necessarily productive.
+And, despite popular belief, pouring a ton of money into something is NOT always productive.
 In fact, keeping your financial investment small can bring big benefits.

-A small budget keeps you focused and encourages you to get creative about marketing, production, sales, etc. It keeps your risk low and your efficiency level high!
+A small budget keeps you focused.
+It encourages you to be creative.
+It keeps your risk low and your efficiency level high!
 And it ensures that you don’t go broke before you have a chance to succeed.

 Finding your niche is not about limiting your business; it is about focusing so that you can use your resources wisely.

 Over time, a niche business can grow by expanding in ways that still align with its original purpose.
-Scaling upwards is easier when you are working with a smaller, more defined set of products or services.
+And it’s easier to scale up when you are working with a smaller, more defined set of products or services.

 Business success is not dependent on being the best at everything.
-It is dependent on being the best at something that people want.
+But it does require you to be the best at something that people want.
 So find your niche.
 After that, it’s all about staying focused and working hard!